azuzunaga/lucha/README.md

 ## Features
 * Secure frontend to backend user authentication using BCrypt.
-* Users can create running or cyclling multi-waypoint routes using an embedded Google Map.
+* Users can create running or cycling multi-waypoint routes using an embedded Google Map.
   * The map was customized to allow for interactive route building, adding waypoint controls and travel mode switching.
   * Additionally, a color scheme that de-emphasizes highways and major roads was chosen, making route creation easier.
 * Users can create activities, with or without associating a previously created route.
   * Clicking on a previously create route will auto-populate the distance and time.
 * The dashboard page displays all of the user's activities, along with a total activity count and weekly statistics.

 ## Google Maps API integration for route creation
 A custom color scheme was created for the route creation map - runners and cyclists don't usually run on highways or mayor thoroughfares, so these were de-emphasized.
 Overall, the color scheme was created to help the user choose a safe and pedestrian / cyclist friendly route.

 Additional controls were added specifically to aid in the route creation process, including the ability to easily switch between travel modes and undo / redo waypoints.